-Greece: Deficit on RES special account due to lower surcharges14.
-October 2020. / SEE Energy News
+Greece: Deficit on RES special account due to lower surcharges, SEE Energy News

 RES special account finished 2019 with some 50 million euros in surplus.

 The Hellenic Association of Photovoltaic Energy Producers (SPEF) argues that the RES special account’s deficit forecast for the end of 2020 is not the result of the global pandemic’s impact on markets, but last year’s reduction of the RES-supporting ERMEAR surcharge, which is covered by end-consumers.